nnovitsky/ece458/DEPLOYMENT.md

 ```
 $ mkdir hpt_project_folder
 ```

-Fork this repository on [ece458]() by using the fork icon in the top right corner in the git interface.
+Fork this repository on [ece458](https://github.com/nnovitsky/ece458) by using the fork icon in the top right corner in the git interface.

-Move into the directory you created and clone the repository now in your account.
+On your Ubuntu manchine, move into the directory you created and clone the repository now in your account.
 Checkout into the production branch `dev_postgres`
 ```
 $ cd hpt_project_folder